Graduate School Commencement

 Use the following check list to plan your participation in the commencement ceremony.

 - Confirm your invitation to participate in the ceremony

-- Pick up guest tickets between Monday, April 20 and Friday, April 24 at the Convocation Center ticket office.
-Hours of operation that week are 9:00 a.m.–5:30 p.m.
+- Reserve/or pick-up your guest tickets by 4 p.m., Friday, November 20th at the Convocation Center ticket office.
+Hours of operation that week are 9:00 a.m.–5:00 p.m.
 Graduates are limited to receiving 15 guest tickets.
 If you are unable to go to the Convocation Center that week, please see further instructions about tickets.

-- On May 8, arrive inside the Convocation Center by 5:30 p.m.
-Master’s, Educational Specialist and Performer’s Certificate candidates assemble in the Victor E. Court on the basement level.
-Doctoral degree candidates assemble in the Media Room on the basement level.
+- On December 12, arrive inside the Convocation Center by 3:00 p.m.
+Candidates assemble in the Victor E. Court on the basement level.

-- Arrive in the Media Room or Victor E. Court with your cap, gown, and hood.
+- Arrive in the Victor E. Court with your cap, gown, and hood.
 Leave all other personal items with a guest, as graduates are not allowed to store or to retrieve items in the assembly areas.

 Guests and Guest Tickets